Okean Shipyard: Legal challenges to the former transfers of ownership

-Johan Ratvik was appointed administrator, and he asked Økokrim and the Oslo Police District to investigate for bounndragelse (withholding assets from the estate).
+Johan Ratvik was appointed administrator, where he then asked Økokrim and the Oslo Police District to investigate for bounndragelse (withholding assets from the estate).

-The estate of the bankrupted Norwegian company (konkursboet) made a deal with Kostjantin Zjevago: Zjevago acquired claims of 50 million euro that the bankrupted company has against the Ukrainian shipyard, in addition to Zjevago receiving the shares in Okean—the company that owned 98.7% of the Ukrainian shipyard.
-If Zjevago is successful in recouping the assets, then the bankrupted estate will get a share of that.
+The estate of the bankrupted Norwegian company (konkursboet) made a deal with Kostyantyn Zhevago; Zhevago acquired claims of 50 million euro that the bankrupted company has against the Ukrainian shipyard, in addition to Zhevago receiving the shares in 'Okean' — the company that owned 98.7% of the Ukrainian shipyard.
+If Zhevago is successful in recouping the assets, then the bankrupted estate will get a share.

-In a spring 2012 press release Tom Einertsen announced Zjevago's lawsuit, saying "The transfer of shares and loans were part of an operation to withhold (unndra) great assets from creditors.
+In a spring 2012 press release, Tom Einertsen announced Zhevago's lawsuit, saying that "The transfer of shares and loans were part of an operation to withhold (unndra) great assets from creditors.
 The transfers were illegal.
 Our goal is to get the shipyard back."
-Zjevago has sued, in Amsterdam, five companies and a Swiss lawyer.
-In New York, Zjevago initiated a discovery court process, to demand access to the documentation of a U.S. law firm that assisted in transferring the ownership of the shipyard, to companies—first in the British Virgin Isles, then Panama, then Netherlands, and then back again to the British Virgin Isles.
-Court hearings in New York are scheduled to proceed in July 2013.
+Zhevago has sued in Amsterdam by five companies.
+In New York, Zhevago initiated a discovery court process to demand access to the documentation of a U.S. law firm that assisted in transferring the ownership of the shipyard to multiple companies— first in the British Virgin Isles, then Panama, then the Netherlands, and then to the British Virgin Isles again.
+Court hearings in New York were scheduled to proceed in July 2013.

 Layout

-The shipyard is located in the southern portion of the city, in the Korablenom region, downstream of the Southern Bug river, on the left bank.
+The shipyard is located in the southern portion of Mykolaiv Oblast in the ship-building region of Ukraine, downstream of the Southern Bug river's left bank.
 The total area of the plant is 101 hectares with an additional water area of 42 hectares.
 The total length of the outfitting quays is more than 600 metres.

 There are two SZMT (Krasnoyarsk) 300 ton (530?) lift each gantry cranes.